 The 6 classical schools (shatdarshan) are Sankhya, Yoga, Nyaya, Vaisheshik, Purva Mimansa and Uttar Mimansa (Vedanta).
 Almost all Indian schools of thought accepted the theory of karma and rebirth, and the ideal of moksha is conceived as liberation from the cycle of births and deaths.
 Moksha/liberation is considered as the highest goal of human struggle.

 Sankhya holds that it is the self-knowledge that leads to liberation and not any exterior influence or agent.
 Samkhya forms the philosophical basis for Yoga.
 In Samkhya, the necessity of God is not felt for epistemological clarity about the interrelationship between higher Self, individual self, and the universe around us.

 Purush vs Prakriti: In the beginning, the philosophy was materialistic as it talked only about Prakrithi, but later the element of purush was also added to it.
 While Purusha is posited as the only sentient being, ever-existent, and immaterial, Prakriti is said to be the material basis of this universe, composed of three basic elements (Gunas) – namely Tamas, Rajas, and Sattva.

 Yoga presents a practical path for the realization of the self whereas the Samkhya emphasizes the attainment of knowledge of the self by means of concentration and meditation.
 Releasing Purush from Prakriti by means of physical and mental discipline is the concept of Yoga.

 Founder of Yoga is Pathanjai.
-Yoga does not require belief in God, although such a belief is accepted as help in initial stage of mental concentration and control of mind.
+Yoga does not require belief in God, although such a belief is accepted as help in the initial stage of mental concentration and control of the mind.